 Before you use HBR to back up files from an SMB file system, note the following information:

-- To achieve the optimal backup speed, we recommend that you run an HBR backup client on a host that uses a 64-bit CPU with at least two cores and has more than 8 GB memory available.
+- To achieve the optimal backup performance, we recommend that you run a backup client on a host that has the following configurations: 64-bit processors, two or more CPU cores, and more than 8 GB available memory.

-- The size of data that can be backed up varies depending on available memory resources.
-For example, with 4 GB memory available, you can back up a maximum number of one million files with a total size of 8 TB.
+- The volume of data that can be backed up depends on the available memory.
+If a host has 4 GB available memory, a maximum of one million files or 8 TB data can be backed up.

 - Log on to the HBR console.

-Note If the server or virtual machine runs on a Linux operating system without a GUI installed, you need to use an intermediate host with a GUI as an agent to log on to the HBR console.
+If the host of the SMB client runs a Linux operating system without a graphical user interface (GUI), use an intermediate host with a GUI as an agent to log on to the HBR console.

 - In the left-side navigation pane, choose .

-- In the Create Client dialog box that appears, set the parameters.
+- In the Add Client pane, set the parameters.